Secret boss of the liver: Star-shaped cells that promote fibrosis also regulate liver health

 Researchers from Columbia University and the German Cancer Center have found that stellate cells—star-shaped liver cells long known as the main perpetrators of liver fibrosis—have a commanding role in protecting and sustaining the liver's organization and function before they go rogue and cause liver damage.

-The Liver King gets fact-checked by MD PhD Doctor
+Dr Robert Lustig gets Fact-checked by MD PhD Doctor

 - Elon Musk's Ambitious Plan: To Send One Million Humans to Mars within the Next Decade - Michael A. Medeiros